cysouw/diathesis/text/c08_infinitive.md

 Das Laufen fällt mir schwer.
 :::

-Given the nominal nature of the infinitive, there is a close connection between light-verb-plus-infinitive constructions and nominal predication, i.e. constructions of a light verb with a bare noun (without determiner).
+Given the nominal nature of the infinitive, there is a close connection between light-verb-plus‑Infinitive constructions and nominal predication, i.e. constructions of a light verb with a bare noun (without determiner).
 Nominal predication in German is typically constructed with light verbs *werden*, *sein* or *bleiben* [@duden2009: 812-813].
 The parallel between infinitives and nouns is obvious with the future meaning of *werden* [@next a], see [@sec:infinitive-werden-modal], and the continuative meaning of *bleiben* [@next b], see [@sec:infinitive-bleiben].
 However, as illustrated in [@next c], the meaning of *sein* + noun ('identification') is quite different from *sein* + infinitive ('absentive'), see [@sec:infinitive-sein-absentive].

 ::: ex
 - Ich werde Vater. \